At Appletree Medical Practice we have a number of specialist clinics, visiting services and advice available.

 Some people are prone to developing wax plugs.
 This may be prevented by putting some wax softening drops in each ear once or twice a week.

-If you have a build-up of wax and have used oil regularly for a minimum of ten days and it has not improved your dulled hearing, please make an appointment with the nurse for ear syringing.
+If you have a build-up of wax and have used oil regularly for a minimum of ten days and it has not improved your dulled hearing, please contact the surgery and discuss the option of ear syringing.
 Syringing is usually painless.
 Lukewarm water is squirted into the ear canal to dislodge the wax.
 Some people feel dizzy after ear syringing but this quickly settles.
 Occasionally you may develop an inflammation in the canal following syringing, causing itching and discomfort.
 This can be treated with ear drops available on prescription.

 Ear syringing may not be advised if you have certain ear problems, in particular recurring infections or perforation.
 This will be assessed by the nurse at your appointment.